filecoin-project/FIPs/FIPS/fip-xxxx-pledge-baseline.md

 This is ultimately a trade-off between individual incentives, and network security and economic health.

 ### Activation timing
-This proposal may be activated after the baseline function has already crossed above network QAP.
+This proposal may be activated either before or after the baseline function has already crossed above network QAP.
-So long as the duration between these events is relatively short (a few months), the difference between the pledge requirements before or after the change will be small, and the impact on consensus security negligible.
+So long as the duration between the crossing and this change activation is relatively short (a few months), the difference between the pledge requirements before or after the change will be small, and the impact on consensus security negligible.